Research Center of the Slovak Foreign Policy Association, Slovakia

 Coordination meeting of authors of the Joint Position Paper (April 2019, Prague, CZ)

 A one-day private meeting of the authors of the Joint Position Paper will be organized in Prague in April.
 The team will gather informally during the evening before the meeting to share their expectations and current public debate in their respective countries on reconciliation process.
 The next day, a meeting will be held where each author will provide a general overview of their CSO’s experience in the field and the political situation in the respective country with regards to reconciliation and then the goals of the Paper and an indicative draft structure will be agreed.
 During the afternoon sessions, the authors will brainstorm and decide upon the final structure and table of contents of the Joint Position Paper, along with the division of the work and setting of deadlines.

-Public event in Warsaw with presentation of the Joint Position Paper (July 2019, Warsaw, PL)
+Public event in Poznan with presentation of the Joint Position Paper (4 July, 2019, Poznan, PL)

 Public event with presentation of the five case studies (October 2019, Budapest, HU)

 The five reconciliation case studies and their findings will be presented at a half-day public event held in Budapest.
 The event will also serve as a platform for discussion of the studies, feedback and recommendations will be received from the relevant stakeholders invited to the event (e.g. officials from relevant departments of the countries’ MFAs, Government Offices, regional institutions, EU institutions, expert community etc.) for the final report.
 Surveys will be distributed at the event mapping the opinions of the attended about the reconciliation cases and the case studies.
 The received feedback will then be taken into consideration when drafting the final report as well.

 Closed-door workshop on knowledge transfer with RYCO, WBF, RCC, OSCE and/or other interested institutions (November 2019, Tirana, AL)